-If you can’t, try to remember when was the last time your team had a time to sit and talk about all these.
+If you can’t, try to remember when was the last time your team had time to sit and talk about all these.
 When did you last have an occasion to update one another, so that everybody is on the same page?

 I know you may feel like there’s no time and like there’s already too much on your plate.
 But sometimes it’s good to make a pause, think of what you’ve achieved already and where you actually want to go further.
 And when you think about it, write it down and think of a good way to pass it to all your team members.
 Ask your teammates to do the same.
-Then set up a time for a meeting and exchange all those ideas and visions, to make sure you all are heading the same direction.
+Then set up a time for a meeting and exchange all those ideas and visions, to make sure you all are heading in the same direction.

 That helped us a lot.
 Hope it will help you as well.